marconetto/azadventures/chapter12/README.md

 Now let's move to the behind the scenes here in case you want to learn how this was done or you want to modify/expand the current automation.

 EESSI will provide you with quick access to various applications.
-Alternatively, you could modify the steps below, to have applications being built from source code, or use frameworks such as SPACK or EasyBuild.
+Alternatively, you could modify the steps below, to have applications being built from source code, or use frameworks such as SPACK or EasyBuild (see references for details).